denkspuren/consize/examples/PartialApplication.md

 #### Four arguments: `call/4`

 You might notice the schema.
-This is how `call/2` and `call/3` are built.
+This is how `call/2` and `call/3` are structured.

 ~~~
 : call/2 [ curry call/1 ] curry call/1 ;